OAGi/Score/docs/test_cases/TestSuite42.md

 On Business Term Assignment page, the end user can view all the business terms with assignments.

 #### Test Assertion #42.2.3
-On Business Term Assignment page, the end user can click on the "Assign Business Term" button to view the ASBIEs, BBIEs and Top-Level BIEs available for Business Term assignments.
+On Business Term Assignment page, the end user can view the ASBIEs, BBIEs and Top-Level BIEs available for Business Term assignments.

 #### Test Assertion #42.2.4
 On Business Term Assignment page, the end user can search business term assignments by BIE type and den, business term, URI and type code.